-In the silence, listen to what your heart wants, what does God say to you?
-He hides his wisdom, true diversity, respect for others, peace, love & sacrifice, and true enlightenment right in front of you.
+In the silence and quiet of the moment, listen to what your heart wants, what does God say to you?
+To see others as they really are, as gifts directly from the hand of God, to be honored as you would honor God himself if he was in front of you.
+But, God reveals himself in things not seen.
+He hides his wisdom about true diversity and respect for others, he hides true peace, love & sacrifice, and true enlightenment that is right in front of you.

-If you can’t see the humanity and dignity of that baby, are you also not seeing the beauty of God and his creation and love for you?
-The March isn’t about the Baby alone; it is also the voice for all humans disenfranchised from the faithless Profit alone PC world.
+If you can’t see the humanity and dignity of that baby, you likely can not see the beauty God has created for you?
+God is in all things, it is no mystery, just look around you.
+God provides lasting Joy, and Peace that the world can not.
+The March for life isn’t about the Baby alone; it is also the voice for all humans disenfranchised from the faithless profit alone culture, politically correct, popular culture, the PC world.

 “Faith and babies are invisible to those whose eyes can not see who’s hearts are cold, whose anger overwhelms; the world teaches them the dark and cold from which there is no joy.”

 Today, leaders need bravery to recapture what once was common.
 Leaders need eyes of faith for all humanity.
-Today, leaders sacrifice human dignity in our corporate and public institutions, communities, and our churches and make an evil trade for Profits, Popular Culture and Political Correctness.
+Today, leaders sacrifice human dignity in our corporate and public institutions, communities, and our churches and make an evil trade for Profits, Popular Culture and Political Correctness (PC).

 God gives the wisdom to see the “things not seen.”
 Humility is to wisdom, what water is to Niagra Falls.
 It seeks others first.
 God’s wisdom is available to all, but only from your knees looking up.

-Our most celebrated American leaders had eyes of faith in God.
-It is on display in D.C. every March for Life trip.
-There is always a day for photos at the memorials of Lincoln, Jefferson, and Rev. Martin Luther King.
-Each visit, the students can see the greatest leaders led with God.
+Our most celebrated American leaders had eyes of faith in God (see below).
+When we travel to D.C. we tour the memorials and museums where the students see memorialized what made America Great.
+It is on display in every year we go.
+There is always a day for photos at the memorials of Lincoln, Jefferson, and Rev. Martin Luther King, Vietnam, WWII, Museum of American History, Air and Space.
+Each visit, the students can see the greatest leaders, led by God.
 They have to process how a country like this allows such disrespect of life.